Martchus/syncthingtray/README.md

 * Any self-signed certificate is accepted when using Qt WebEngine due to Qt bug https://bugreports.qt.io/browse/QTBUG-51176
-* Pausing/resuming folders doesn't work when using scan-intervalls with a lot of zeros because of Syncthing bug https://github.com/syncthing/syncthing/issues/4001.
+* Pausing/resuming folders and devices doesn't work when using scan-intervalls with a lot of zeros because of Syncthing bug https://github.com/syncthing/syncthing/issues/4001.
   This has already been fixed on the Qt-side with https://codereview.qt-project.org/#/c/187069/.
+However, the fix is only available in Qt 5.9 and above.
 * The tray disconnects from the local instance when the network connection goes down.
   The network connection must be restored or the tray restarted to be able to connect to local Syncthing again.
 This is caused by Qt bug https://bugreports.qt.io/browse/QTBUG-60949.